Detailed Explanation of Advanced Settings

 The key values are separated by ||

-Example Custom compression parameters for CPU h265 compression:
+Example Custom encoding parameters for CPU h265 encoding:

 -x265-params||ref=4:me=3:subme=4:rd=4:merange=38:rdoq-level=2:rc-lookahead=40:scenecut=40:strong-intra-smoothing=0